savonet/book/technology.md

 A radio often features live shows.
-As in the old days, the speaker can be in the same room as in the server, in which case the sound is directly captured by a sound card.
-But now, live shows are made more and more from home, where the speaker will stream its voice to the radio itself, which should be able to interrupt its contents and relay the stream.
+As in the old days, the speaker can be in the same room as in the server, in which case the sound is directly captured by a soundcard.
+But nowadays, live shows are made more and more from home, where the speaker will stream its voice to the radio by himself, and the radio will interrupt its contents and relay the stream.
 More generally, a radio should be able to relay other streams along with their metadata (e.g. when a program is shared between multiple radios) or other sources (e.g. a live youtube channel).

 As for distant files, we should be able to cleanly handle failures due to network.
-Another issue specific to live streams is that we do not have control over time: this is an issue for operations such as crossfading (see below) which requires shifting time and thus cannot be performed on realtime sources.
+Another issue specific to live streams (as opposed to playlists) is that we do not have control over time: this is an issue for operations such as crossfading (see below) which requires shifting time and thus cannot be performed on realtime sources.

 ### Synchronization

-In order to provide samples at a regular pace a source has an _internal clock_ which will tick regularly: each soundcard has a clock, your computer has a clock, the live streams are generated by things which have clocks.
+In order to provide samples at a regular pace, a source of sound has an _internal clock_ which will tick regularly: each soundcard has a clock, your computer has a clock, the live streams are generated by things which have clocks.
 Now, suppose that you have two soundcards generating sound at 44100 Hz, meaning that their internal clocks both tick at 44100 Hz.
 Those are not infinitely precise and it might be the case that there is a slight difference if 1 Hz between the two (maybe one it ticking at 44099.6 Hz and the other one at 44100.6 Hz in reality).
-Usually, this is not a problem, but on the long run it is: this 1 Hz difference means that one will be 1 second in advance to the other after a month.
-For a radio which is supposed to be running for years (say that you update it once a year), this will be an issue and the stream generator has to take care of that, typically by using buffers.
+Usually, this is not a problem, but on the long run it will become one: this 1 Hz difference means that one will be 2 seconds in advance compared to the other after a day.
+For a radio which is supposed to be running for months (say that you update it once a year), this will be an issue and the stream generator has to take care of that, typically by using buffers.
 This is not a theoretical issue: first versions of Liquidsoap did not carefully handle this and we did experience quite a few problems related to it.

 Audio processing {#sec:audio-processing}
 ----------------